alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/sentinel-example/sentinel-dubbo-example/readme.md

 [Dubbo](http://dubbo.apache.org/) is a high-performance, java based open source RPC framework.

-This example work with 'sentinel-dubbo-consumer-example' module and `sentinel-dubbo-provider-example` module should startup firstly.

 This example focus on the integration of Sentinel and Dubbo.
-You can see more features on [sentinel-example](https://github.com/spring-cloud-incubator/spring-cloud-alibaba/tree/master/spring-cloud-alibaba-examples/sentinel-example).
+You can see more features on [sentinel-core-example](https://github.com/spring-cloud-incubator/spring-cloud-alibaba/tree/master/spring-cloud-alibaba-examples/sentinel-example/sentinel-core-example).

 ## Demo